 The effects of mRNA COVID-19 vaccines on human lung carcinoma cells have been studied by researchers.
 Scientists could investigate cellular components using Raman imaging without opening the cell.

-Cytochromes can be classified based on the lowest electronic energy absorption band in their reduced state, allowing the different cytochromes to be distinguished.
-Laser excitation with a wavelength of 532nm with the energy in coincidence with the electron absorption of the Q band can lead to enhanced intensity of the Raman imaging (scattering) that allows cytochrome c to be studied at low concentrations under the same physiological conditions as humans.
+Cytochromes can be classified based on the lowest electronic energy absorption band in their reduced state, allowing them to be distinguished from one another.
+Laser excitation at 532nm with energy in coincidence with electron absorption in the Q band can result in increased intensity of Raman imaging (scattering), allowing cytochrome c to be studied at low concentrations under human physiological conditions.

-Cytochrome c is located in the internal mitochondrial membranes between complex III and complex IV, and it is important in the electron transport chain.
-It normally exists in the oxidized form and is reduced during respiration.
-Raman imaging (spectra) are excellent at markers of the redox status of cytochrome c, as the Raman signals of the reduced form are significantly higher than the oxidized form.
+Cytochrome c is found between complex III and IV in the internal mitochondrial membranes and plays an important role in the electron transport chain.
+It is normally found oxidized and is reduced during respiration.
+Raman imaging (spectra) is an excellent marker of cytochrome c redox status because the Raman signals of the reduced form are significantly higher than those of the oxidized form.

 Related Content: Terahertz Emission Spectroscopy For Si wafer